 Our vision of the European Child Guarantee is that...

-All girls, boys, and adolescents have the conditions, means, and basic services that allow them to exercise their rights, enjoy well-being, and fully develop as individuals in an equitable environment.
-They can live in safe environments and develop their capabilities and potential within the framework of an egalitarian and inclusive society that guarantees equal rights and opportunities from early childhood.
+All girls, boys and adolescents have the conditions, means and basic services that allow them to exercise their rights, enjoy well-being and fully develop as individuals in an equitable environment.
+They can live in safe environments and develop their capacities and potential within a society that guarantees equal rights and opportunities from an early age.

 Our mission of the European Child Guarantee is...

-To promote the implementation of measures from public administration, in close cooperation with civil society and other stakeholders, that ensure children and adolescents fully enjoy their rights equally, prevent and combat social exclusion and child poverty, ensure equal opportunities, avoid discrimination, and promote the active participation of vulnerable children and adolescents in policies that affect them, breaking the cycle of poverty and social exclusion.
+To promote the implementation of measures by the public administration, in close cooperation with civil society and other stakeholders, to ensure that children and adolescents fully enjoy their rights equally, prevent and combat social exclusion and child poverty, ensure equal opportunities, avoid discrimination, and promote the active participation of children and adolescents in vulnerable situations in the policies that affect them, breaking the cycle of poverty and social exclusion.

 Coordination of the European Child Guarantee in Spain

-The General Directorate for the Rights of Children and Adolescents (DGDIA), under the Secretariat of State for Youth and Childhood of the Ministry of Youth and Childhood, is responsible for the coordination and supervision of the ECG at the state level.
+The Directorate General for Children's and Adolescents' Rights (DGDIA), under the Secretariat of State for Youth and Childhood of the Ministry of Youth and Childhood, is responsible for coordinating and supervising the ECG at the national level.

-The governance system of the Plan has a political level (interministerial and sectoral conferences), an operational level (among the General State Administration, Autonomous Communities/Cities, and municipalities), and a consultative level (mechanisms for the participation of civil society, children, and adolescents).
+The governance system of the Plan has a political level (interministerial and sectoral conferences), an operational level (among the General State Administration, Autonomous Communities/Cities and municipalities) and a consultative level (participation mechanisms of civil society, children and adolescents).

 Automatically translated with OpenAI from Spanish